Homers by Patrick Wisdom, Ian Happ lift Cubs over Reds - NewsBreak

 The Cubs broke through against Reds starter Vladimir Gutierrez (0-6) in the fourth when Seiya Suzuki and Happ opened with doubles off Gutierrez for a 1-0 lead.
 Gutierrez settled down to retire the next two batters before Alfonso Rivas lined a one-hopper to Mike Moustakas at third that the Cincinnati infielder couldn’t handle.

-The Cubs immediately got the three runs back when Happ greeted reliever Luis Cessa by drilling a slider to the seats in right-center for his fourth homer.
+The Cubs immediately got the three runs back when Happ greeted reliever Luis Cessa by drilling a slider to the seats in right-center for his fifth homer.

-Aquino blasted his second homer of the night and third of the year, a solo drive off Chris Martin, with two outs in the eighth.
+Aquino blasted his second homer of the night, a solo drive off Chris Martin with two outs in the eighth.

 Comments / 0